LackOfMorals/lackofmorals.github.io/_posts/2025-05-16-graphql-jwks-part-1.md

 - API Key
 - JWT

 APIs keys are a simple, straight forward approach that requires a key to be sent in header of every request.
 This makes it ideal for development environments.
-For production environments we recommend the use of a 3rd party indentity provider that manages tokens in the form of JWTs as these provide more flexibility when it comes to ensuring secure access to your GraphQL.
-Additionally, JWT enable the use of rules within your type definitions for authentication and authorisation.
+For production environments we recommend the use of a 3rd party indentity provider that manages tokens in the form of JWTs as these provide more flexibility when securing access to your GraphQL.
+Additionally, JWTs enable the use of rules within your type definitions for authentication and authorisation.

 In this blog post I look at what's needed to setup GraphQL for AuraDB to use JWT, both the GraphQL API itself and the indentity provider.
 The follow on post will look at use of @authentication and @authorization within type definitions for granular controls.
 The final post in this series looks at using Single Sign On where a user initiates the token generation, typicall seen with web applications.